 Class A members are subject to standard funding designated to operating expenses.
 Class A members are also permitted to apply for additional funding for competitions/conferences, events, and other expenses.

-Standard funding for a Goodman Student Club is a sum of one thousand dollars ($1000) paid out to the clubs in two (2) equal installments, one per semester, upon the BSA’s receipt of Business Student Levy funds from Brock University.
+Standard funding for a Goodman Student Club is a sum of one thousand dollars ($1,000) paid out to the clubs in two (2) equal installments, one per semester, upon the BSA’s receipt of Business Student Levy funds from Brock University pending approval from BUSU.

+Goodman Student Clubs are required to submit satisfactory financials to the BSA comprised of a budget for the current year, year-to-date actuals, and last year’s actuals.

 All funding requests shall be presented to, and approved by, the BOD.

+To request a presentation to the BOD, the proposing party must contact the Chairperson of the BOD and provide supporting documentation of the request no less than seventy-two (72) hours prior to the BOD meeting’s occurrence.

 A funding request presentation will consist of five (5) minutes wherein the representative offers a proposal overview as it relates to the below criteria and the item’s full budget.